Get an Iowa Financial Power of Attorney in minutes

 Hire a notary public

-State law requires that you sign your financial power of attorney in front of a notary public and add their acknowledgment.
+State law requires that you sign your power of attorney in front of a notary public and add their acknowledgment.
 You can find notary publics at financial institutions or hire a mobile notary to visit you at work or home.
 If you work with a law firm to review your power of attorney, they will likely have a notary on staff who can help you.

 Make copies

-Once finished, make copies of your financial power of attorney and provide them to your agent, family members, and anyone else affected by its contents.
+Once finished, make copies of your power of attorney and provide them to your agent, family members, and anyone else affected by its contents.
 Store the original in a fireproof filing cabinet or a safe deposit box.
 Inform your agent where you keep the original.

 If you decide to revoke your power of attorney, you can do that by drafting a new one or signing a revocation of power of attorney form.